-The Nominating & Corporate Governance Committee met in February 2014 to evaluate the performance of the Board during 2013.
-Andrew B. Schmitt, Chair, Lu M. Cordova, M. Jeannine Strandjord, Andrzej Olechowski, Eriberto R. Scocimara and Thomas A. McDonnell are the current members of the Nominating & Corporate Governance Committee.
+The Nominating & Corporate Governance Committee met three times in 2014.
+It also met in February 2015 to evaluate the performance of the Board during 2014 and consider nominees for election at the Annual Meeting.
+Eriberto R. Scocimara, Chair, Andrew B. Schmitt, Lu M. Cordova, M. Jeannine Strandjord, Andrzej Olechowski, Thomas A. McDonnell and Mark R. Callegari are the current members of the Nominating & Corporate Governance Committee.
 The Board has determined that all of the members of the Nominating & Corporate Governance Committee are independent as defined under the general independence standards of the listing standards of The Nasdaq Stock Market LLC.